vlasvlasvlas/dxf_merger/README.md

 <img width="900" alt="DXF Merger" src="https://user-images.githubusercontent.com/4071796/191580886-a64e9a4e-a92c-4057-a504-b561baea3b52.png">

-DXF merger, just a function wrap based on ezdxf to merge n dxf files into a unique new dxf file.
+Python DXF merger solution.
+Just a function wrap based on ezdxf to merge n dxf files into a unique new dxf file.

 ## Requirements